d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 ### Learning objectives

-* Write out the null and alternative hypotheses for two categorical variables
+* Write out the null and alternative hypotheses for two categorical variables.

-* Assess the conditions to use the standard normal distribution for a difference in proportions
+* Assess the conditions to use the standard normal distribution for a difference in proportions.

-* Calculate the Z test statistic for the difference in proportions
+* Calculate the Z test statistic for the difference in proportions.

-* Find the p-value and assess the strength of evidence
+* Find the p-value and assess the strength of evidence.

 ### Terminology review
 In this week's in-class activity, we will use theory-based methods to analyze two categorical variables.
 Some terms covered in this activity are: